lumenwrites/rpgadventures.io-old/content/posts/articles/2022-02-16 The 3-Sentence Description Formula.md

 Describe the most important thing last because otherwise the players will immediately focus on that and won't pay attention to the rest of the description.

 <!--

+ Describe the most important thing in the room.
+Is there a feature that dominates the centre of the room?
+Are there orcs?
+Pick whatever the thing is that will influence player's behaviour.

 - Overall mood
 > - The place feels lonely and long-abandoned